Protecting Your Computer From Physical and Systemic Damage

 - When cleaning the monitor screen, do not spray directly onto the surface.
 Instead, spray onto a microfiber cloth and gently clean the screen with the cloth.

-- Don’t Ignore Over-Heating Devices – An overheated computer can be overworked and slow down.
-Left unattended, your fans, processors and batteries (for laptops) can malfunction and burn out.
-Always try to use desktop computers and laptops on hard, flat surfaces.
+- Avoiding Excess Heat – An overheated computer can be overworked and slow down.
+Fans, processors and batteries (for laptops) can malfunction and burn out.
+Always use desktop computers and laptops on hard, flat surfaces.
 For example, using laptops on clothing or bedspreads can cause the cooling fans to get blocked and overheat the device.

 - Power it down immediately